BrandonPacewic/BalancedTernaryConverter/README.md

 #### Balanced Ternary

-Balenced Ternary takes this one step farther
+Balanced Ternary takes this one step farther
 Insted of showing numbers as 0s, 1s, and 2s they are shown as 0s, 1s, and -1s

 The number 5 in balanced ternary is represented as 1 -1 -1 as it contains one 9 one -3 and one -1